vindys/Weatherly/README.md

 Architecture followed is as follows:

-  * Application has a LoadWeatherWorker (https://developer.android.com/reference/androidx/work/ListenableWorker) which runs as Per between 2 hours - 2.30 hours
+  * Application has a LoadWeatherWorker which is loaded by a periodicWorkRequest enqueued to run between 2 hours - 2.30 hours when constraint Unmetered network is available.

-  * Run a worker LoadWeatherWorker every 2 hours and check for the latest location using FusedLocationProviderClient.
+  * LoadWeatherWorker check for the latest location using FusedLocationProviderClient.
-  * Upon getting latest location it would save the latest location into location table in room entity (Location.java).
+  * Upon getting latest location it will use Retrofit to load data from API providing location and APIKEY.
+APIKEY is added to the request from Interceptor.
-  * MainActivity would be observing the changes in WeatherViewModel which holds the Livedata for location and forecast.
+  * When response is received from server, worker will call repository to save the data to Room Database.
+We will run a transaction which will delete earlier data from db and insert new Forecast data.
-  * On change in location in Viewmodel, Transformation sends forecast request to repository.
+  * We will observe the response of db operation and if we get a success from repository, we would set Result.Success to SettableFuture.
+When startWork receives Success in mFuture worker will be considered successful and won't try for retry.
+If any step fails, we will pass Result.failure and worker will be retried after specified time.
-  * We use NetworkBoundResource implementation to handle persistance better.
+  * MainActivity would be observing the changes in WeatherViewModel which holds the Livedata for forecast.
-  * We would check shouldFetch and decide whether to go for remoteDatasource or local datasource call.
+  * On change in location in Viewmodel which in turn will keep listening to Repository's LiveData for forecast.
-  * Once we get response from the remoteDataSource we will save the data in database and will return as Livedata.
+  * Repository will be observing Dao to get update in forecast_response and will pass result as Livedata.
   * We are displaying the response using databinding in recyclerview and other UI controls.
   * Dependency is provided by Dagger2.